TACC/Lmod/docs/source/135_module_spider.rst

 Using the module spider command
 ===============================

-The module spider command is reports all the modules that can be loaded on a system.
+The module spider command reports all the modules that can be loaded on a system.
 In a flat module layout system, the *module avail* and *module spider* return similar information.
 In a hierarchical system, *module spider* returns all the modules that are